GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 can help narrow down the search for a crash's root cause.
 Some of the information that is included in the crash analysis reports that the tool generates:

-* Execution markers for each command buffer which was executing during the crash, pointing to render passes and draw calls.
+* Execution markers for each command buffer that was executing during the crash, pointing to render passes and draw calls.
-* For crashes that are identified as caused by a page fault the offending virtual addresses will be listed with information about all the resources that resided in the relevant address ranges.
+* The offending virtual address, along with information about all the resources that resided in the relevant address ranges, for crashes that are identified as being caused by a page fault.

 System requirements
 -------------------